AngleProtocol/bridge-framework/README.md

 You also obviously need a token natively deployed on a chain.
 It can work with any token.
 In this case, the [`ANGLE`](https://etherscan.io/address/0x31429d1856aD1377A8A0079410B297e1a9e214c2) token is used by default.

-On top of that, contracts in this setup are upgradeable, so you need to have a `ProxyAdmin` contract deployed across the different chains you are dealing with.
+On top of that, contracts in this setup are upgradeable using a Transparent Proxy pattern, so you need to have a `ProxyAdmin` contract deployed across the different chains you are dealing with.

 ### Install packages